England pile more misery on Wales in Cardiff

 Even by rugby's self-destructive standards, the chaotic last 10 days in the Welsh game take some beating.

-An 11th-hour agreement struck between players and Welsh rugby bosses on Wednesday evening averted a potential strike that would have seen this game called off.
+An 11th-hour agreement struck between the national squad and Welsh rugby bosses on Wednesday evening averted a potential strike over player contracts that would have seen this game called off.

 It was uncertain whether Wales would be galvanised or drained by a traumatic period in their history, with a build-up which saw a training session cancelled so negotiations could continue.

-As well as turmoil wherever you look off the field, Wales had troubles on it, with two heavy defeats to Ireland and Scotland before this and Gatland still searching for his best side in his second stint in charge.
+As well as turmoil wherever you look off the field, Wales had troubles on it, with two heavy defeats by Ireland and Scotland before this and Gatland still searching for his best side in his second stint in charge.

 He made nine more changes for this game, with 20-year-old centre Mason Grady thrown into make his debut.